rafah1/Robot-RACECAR/README.md

 Any human intervention during the race will disqualify the robot racecar.
 In this sense the racecar is considered to be within autonomy level 5.

-Autonomous car racing is quickly becoming a new sport, like the new autonomous Indi-Car racing.
+Autonomous car racing is quickly becoming a new sport, like the Roborace Alpha, or the new Autonomous Indi-Car racing.
 Advancements in scale car racing will contribute to this nascent industry.

 **1.3 Description**